odedia/tap-airgap-maker/README.md

 This script should work well for both linux and macOS.

+This script should work well for both linux and macOS.

+The script downloads and generates the following dependencies:
+- Pivnet CLI
+- Tanzu CLI for all platforms
+- Tanzu CLI plugins as tarball for airgapped installation
+- Cluster essentials for all platforms
+- Cluster essentials image dependencies (with imgpkg)
+- TAP image dependencies (with imgpkg)
+- Build Service full dependencies
+- Grype with a working vulnerabilities database for airgapped environments
+- IDE plugins for Visual Studio, VS Code and InteliJ
+- Documentation as PDF
+- Tilt

 Before running the script, create a file in the following path:

 ```